QuentinRa/blog.quentinra.dev/info/linux/scripts/index.md

 <div class="row row-cols-md-2 mt-2"><div>

-Builtin function, are functions that are declared inside your script.
+Builtin functions, are functions that are declared inside your script.

 ```bash
 myBuiltin() {